 We installed it with the help of a very experienced retired contractor – my dad – to make sure it was in correctly.
 In fact, that’s part of the delay – we waited to install it until we had someone on hand who knew what he was doing.

-When we installed Biolet’s BTS-33 Waterless Toilet, I held off on posting a review because, quite honestly, I was underwhelmed.
+When we installed Biolet’s BTS-33 Composting Toilet, I held off on posting a review because, quite honestly, I was underwhelmed.

-The toilet went in, my father left, I looked at the Mister and I said, “It’s a big, fancy bucket.”
+The toilet went in, my father left, I looked at EJ and I said, “It’s a big, fancy bucket.”

 “Well … there’s a vent pipe and drain tube.
 Bucket’s don’t have that.
 And it looks nice.”

 Yup.
 He’s right.
 They don’t.
-(Although they could, if you wanted to rig that up.)
+Although they could, if you wanted to rig that up.
 And – it does.
-It looks very pretty, especially since he put down new tile during installation, greatly improving our little bathroom.
+The composting toilet looks very pretty, especially since he put down new tile during installation, greatly improving our little bathroom.

 However, I admit that I expected it to be more than, well, a pretty bucket bolted to the floor.